 You think you have a fantastic team and week one comes around to bring you a big fat loss.
 Your star QB and RB both were duds and only scored you 10 points total!
 Don't worry.
 Give those players time and don't go shopping them to the greedy hands of your experienced peers.
 They pray for dud week 1 performances so they can snatch those players from incompetent newbies like you.
 Hang on to them and see how they do.
 Bust status shouldn't be a worry for at least three weeks with a projected star player, and even then you should bench them and hold out hope before you give them away for nothing.

 This won't help you win any games, but it will make you seem more experienced and it's more fun.
 Have a creative team name and hit the message boards to talk smack!
-The year I traded twenty-two times my team name was Art Vandelay Importer Exporter.
+The year I traded 22 times my team name was Art Vandelay Importer Exporter.
 If you're a Seinfeld fan you know that's a lot funnier than Team Jesse.
 Enjoy the league and have fun with it!
 Introduce a trophy like the one I made above, or the one below that my Dynasty league uses!
 Or introduce a yearly ring for the winners!
 An extra $3 per team is usually enough to cover the champions ring costs!
 Plus its a great tool for boasting your prior victories!
-We personally let champions buy their own rings so they have their choice of style, but they do get this case with their team name and year engraved.
+We personally let champions buy their own rings so they have their choice of style, but they do get with their team name and year engraved.
 It's a personal favorite of mine.
 If you don't like rings, the cost of a great trophy can be divided out for merely $10–$20 each depending on your league size.
 New name plates can be added for very cheap and it really personalizes things.
 We purchased the trophy below for our Dynasty league last year and it is awesome!

 How to Enjoy Your Fantasy League